 It was a simple case of entering a few personal details like my name and address and setting up payment.
 Next, I got the download link to the installer file.
 Installing the program on my PC was easy.
 Less than 10 minutes after first launching the website to sign up, I was underway running the full antivirus check on my PC.

-Avast Premium offered a similarly simple sign-up and installation.
+Avast Premium offered a similar simple sign-up and installation.
 Pricing again was clear but Avast does not offer an automatic discount in the first year.

 How easy is the interface to use?

-Before using both programs I got the impression from the branding and websites that perhaps Avast would have a more modern look and feel to the interface compared to Norton.
+Before installing either program, I got the sense from the websites that Avast may have a more modern look and feel.

 Avast’s support channels include live chat and email.
 There is a technician phone support option available at an extra cost.
 Avast also lets users find solutions via self-service, providing a detailed FAQ on its support website.